TOLOSAT/mission-analysis/python/useful_functions/README.md

   - **epochs** : _np.ndarray_
         Array of epochs in seconds since J2000
   - **eclipse_type** : _string_
         Type of eclipse to compute.
-Can be 'umbra', 'penumbra', or 'all'. optional, default is 'umbra'.
+Can be 'Umbra' or 'Penumbra'. optional, default is 'Umbra'.

   **Returns**:
-  - **shadow_df**: _dataframe_
+  - **shadow_df**: _pd.DataFrame_
     Returns a data frame containing the following information about the eclipses
     - 'start' : start date of the eclipse
     - 'end' : end date of the eclipse